OpenMath/OpenMath.github.io/cd/index.md

 * [Index of all Symbols](../symbols/): A list of all symbols defined in any Content Dictionary (including contributed Dictionaries).
 * [Git Repository](https://github.com/OpenMath/CDs): A github hosted repository, you can browse the files online,  download a zip file to your local machine, or clone the repository.

+## Validation
+Tools to validatate Cd and other OpenMath related files are described in the [validation](/validation) page, including an [online validation tool](/validation/omvalidate.html)

 ## FAQ

 If you have trouble expressing yourself in terms of the existing CDs, maybe others had